 After it has been processed, the food is then safely stored until it can be distributed throughout our 40-county service area.

-We have the ability to handle large quantities of food that our agency partners — including food pantries, food clubs (co-ops), shelters and more — are unable to handle because they lack sufficient space, equipment or staff.
+We have the ability to handle large quantities of food that our agency partners—including food pantries, food clubs (co-ops), shelters and more—are unable to handle because they lack sufficient space, equipment or staff.
 Therefore, we are the primary and most cost-effective source of food for many of our agency partners’ hunger-relief programs.

 The programs our agency partners run are diverse, but they all have one thing in common: a goal to end hunger in their communities.
 Partnering with the food bank enhances their capacity to serve neighbors in need.

-40 percent of the food Feeding America West Michigan distributes is fresh, frozen or shelf-stable fruits and vegetables.
+More than 30 percent of the food Feeding America West Michigan distributes is fresh, frozen or shelf-stable fruits and vegetables.
 The rest is comprised of meat, dairy and other foods such as baked goods and various non-perishable items.

 We source nutritious food through our Fresh Start initiative to fill any gaps left by donations and USDA food.
 Overall, the initiative aims to nourish, empower and enable our neighbors to thrive.
 Not only are we providing our neighbors in need with fresh, nutritious food, we are also arming them with knowledge and tools to set the foundation for a healthy life.